Monday, May 18, 2026

 When Post-Revolution interim government's efforts began to revive and develop the Lalmonirhat base for modernized aviation capabilities, New Delhi panicked.
 In a desperate move to reassure his foreign handlers, the Army Chief personally flew to the airbase, bringing Indian military intelligence personnel along in his helicopter.
 The mission was simple: to explicitly assure New Delhi that no development was being carried out that could pose any sort of concern to India.
 Consequently, the proposed development of that critical northern airbase has been effectively halted or indefinitely postponed.

 When the highest military commander acts as a guarantor for foreign security interests at the expense of his own nation's defense modernization, it exposes the complete absence of sovereign command.
-A high-profile visit by the Pakistani Prime Minister or a Field Marshal to Dhaka under these conditions would be treated as an audacious threat, and the institutional inertia inside "Chetonastaan" will never allow it to bear fruit unless this problem is addressed with sincere efforts from the two governments.
+A high-profile visit by the Pakistani Prime Minister or a Field Marshal to Dhaka under these conditions would be treated as an audacious threat, and the institutional inertia inside "Chetonastaan".
+Hence, India is highly unlikely to allow it to bear fruit unless this problem is addressed with sincere efforts from the two governments of Bangladesh and Pakistan.

 Let us not feed our people empty illusions.
 True geopolitical autonomy requires a level of institutional independence that Bangladesh does not currently possess.
 As long as the state apparatus chooses "status slavery" over sovereignty, expecting effective, high-level defense collaboration between our two countries is simply too good to be true.